 Pandawa Beach’s entrance fee for international tourists is Rp15.000.
 Umbrella beach and chair rental will cost Rp50.000 but negotiable.
 While for the parking fee it cost another Rp3.000 for scooters and Rp5.000 for cars.

 |Pandawa Beach Entrance Fee|

 The beach has a spacious parking lot.
 Other public facilities are still limited to toilets (Rp2.000) and washing rooms (Rp5.000).
 Small restaurants along the beach offer food and drinks at a reasonable price.
 There is a rental service for kayaks and umbrellas.
 Little souvenir shops are also available.

 How To Get To Pandawa Beach

-At Jimbaran intersection, take the right lane toward Kampus UNUD road.
-Follow the road for 2,6 km until Udayana University intersection.
+At the Jimbaran intersection, take the right lane toward Kampus UNUD road.
+Follow the road for 2,6 km until the Udayana University intersection.
 Then take a turn left to Goa Gong street and follow this route: Goa Gong street – Sarmawangsa – Melasti – Pantai Pandawa road.